 The board approves our operating, capital and financial plans to ensure strong financial oversight.
 Management is authorized to incur costs and expenses within budgets and forecasts that have been approved by the board.
-The President and Chief Executive Officer can approve acquisitions and divestitures up to \$20 million or within an amount approved by the board.
+The President and Chief Executive Officer can approve acquisitions and divestitures up to \$20 million in the applicable local currency or within an amount approved by the board.
 He can also approve contracts, discretionary capital expenditures and new borrowing facilities up to certain limits as set out in the board's mandate.